+[L3_IMG5]

-It’s important to state that the reading is an integer in order to ensure that the data is successfully transferred to the cloud.
-The if statement has been added from the example file, but this information isn’t added to the cloud.
-You can now upload your program to your device and check in the monitor tab that values are recorded successfully.
-The Serial.print lines are the commands which are outputting to the monitor.
+We have again flashed the built-in LED quickly to show the Arduino is in the main loop – then we read the PPM from the sensor and copy the value into the variable reading.
+You can now upload your program to your device and check in the setup tab that values are read successfully.

 It is now time to create your IoT dashboard.
-Click on ‘Return to IoT cloud’ and then ‘Dashboards’.
+Click on ‘Dashboards’ and then +DASHBOARD